TankMermaid/practical-bacterial-bioinfo/reveal/outline.md

 - A DNA stretch near the ribosome is a fungal taxonomic barcode
 - Bacterial species or genera can be examined (e.g., those that cause cholera, tuberculosis, acne, etc.)

+---

+# New technologies and methods will continue to change this landscape

+- Single-cell sequencing: like metagenomic shotgun sequencing, but better

+---

+# But there is no clear path around certain bottlenecks

+- How do you identify the function of unknown genes?
+- What do you do with taxonomies once you have them?